murrellrr/celastrina/@celastrina/http/README.md

 Celastrina.js will also immediately register the Key Vault resource for the function on bootstrap.
 This ill allow you to put configuration properties as secrets in Key Vault.

-#### So, why should I use Azure Key Vault and not Deployment Slots?
+#### So, why should I use Azure Key Vault and not Application Settings?
 Well, that's a great questions.
 I happen to trust more the added layer os security from Azure Key Vault and the clearer Seperation of Duties (SOD) in managing securey properties in Key Vault.
 It allows a configuration manager or other higher privilliged role in your organization safely distribute and version sensitive information without exposing it to